rozhnev/Phonon-Framework/docs/1_components/progress.md

 ## Introduction

-A progress indicates the completion status of a task or a process with a horizontal bar.
+A progress indicates the completion status of a task or of a process with a horizontal bar.

 ## Markup